ShekharShwetank/RISC-V_RTL2GDSII/README.md

 #### RISC-V Firmware Compilation Flow

-This document outlines the step-by-step process to compile a RISC-V assembly source file (`.s`) into a Verilog-compatible hexadecimal file (`.hex`) suitable for loading into a simulation model with `$readmemh`.
+This section outlines the step-by-step process to compile a RISC-V assembly source file (`.s`) into a Verilog-compatible hexadecimal file (`.hex`) suitable for loading into a simulation model with `$readmemh`.

 ##### Prerequisites